shader-slang/slangpy/kernelfunctions/docs/CUDADevPerspective.md

 ## `wrap`/`unwrap`: Transfer python type (and associated data) into a Slang type and vice-versa

-- `wrap` creates an appropriate wrapper object out of the provided data and concrete Slang type.
+- `wrap` creates an appropriate wrapper object out of the provided data and Slang type.
+- The Slang type need not be fully specialized. wrapper object is responsible for inferring unknowns.
 - Since `wrap` must be called on an active device object, we have device specific information if necessary.
 - `wrap` is called automatically by the framework, when trying to pass a non-Slang type into a kernel. `.wrap` is invoked automatically with the argument type info reflected from the function's signature
 - `wrap` simply calls a registered 'handler' for that particular Slang type.
 A user can register their own handler for their Slang type if necessary.